Why hitting ‘Send’ on that next email isn’t as simple as it seems.

 Early on, Stellar identified this need to be able to securely access and distribute sensitive information while circumventing emails entirely.
 In order to do so requires a comprehensive business platform that doesn’t store files on user devices but, instead, harnesses the power of the cloud to provide anytime, anywhere access on any device.

-When coupled with industry-leading encryption, the ability to revoke access on the fly, and ghost file technology that ensures documents are completely invisible without prior authorised access, boards as well as trusts and enterprises are finally able to share without the fear of becoming yet another statistic in a long line of email breaches.
+When coupled with industry-leading encryption, the ability to revoke access on the fly, and advanced proprietary encryption technology that ensures documents are completely invisible without prior authorised access, boards as well as trusts and enterprises are finally able to share without the fear of becoming yet another statistic in a long line of email breaches.